joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 #### - Download the PDF version of these Tasks

-Finally, if you prefer this in a more PDF/Visual format - you can download a PDF version of this directly from my Github "[here](https://github.com/lukemurraynz/presentations/blob/main/2022/Microsoft%20Azure%20-%20Cost%20Optimization_1.0.pdf "Azure Cost Optimization PDF")".
+Finally, if you prefer this in a more PDF/Visual format - you can download a PDF version of this directly from my Github "[here](https://github.com/lukemurraynz/presentations/blob/main/2022/Microsoft%20Azure%20-%20Cost%20Optimization_1.0.pdf "Azure Cost Optimization PDF"){:target="_blank"}".

 #### - Azure Operational Checklist table